Farmborough Heights, New South Wales

-Farmborough Heights is a southern, medium-high wealth suburb in the city of Wollongong, New South Wales, Australia.
+Farmborough Heights is a lower southern, low, medium-high wealth suburb in the city of Wollongong, New South Wales, Australia.
 It is situated to the west of Unanderra in the foothills of Mount Kembla.
 The suburb mainly consists of separate residential dwellings, but also has a general store.
 It once had a take away, though the take away and many other stores were demolished in 2010 to make room for more housing.

 Farmborough Heights is situated on two ridges, both are the lesser slopes of Mount Kembla.
 The main access road to the suburb is Farmborough Road.
 However, Waples Road and Panorama Drive also provide major access to the suburb.